 NordLayer Plans and Pricing

-The Advanced plan ($9 per user per month) offers a fixed IP with a dedicated server and virtual private gateway locations in more than 30 countries for extra speed and security and custom gateways.
+The Advanced plan ($9 per user per month) offers a fixed IP with a dedicated server and virtual private gateway locations in more than 30 countries for extra speed and security.
 These gateways will allow different parts of your business to connect to different servers around the world.
 There's also DNS filtering and a custom DNS.

 - Very fast and easy to set up for businesses